jenny-15/PHYS-S-12-Assignments/_posts/2019-07-25-09:Electronic Output Devices.md

 Problems:
 Once I uploaded the code, the LEDs on each Arduino only lit up around twice when I pressed the button, and then it completely stopped working.
 I tried reuploading the code on each Arduino, which fixed the problem temporarily, but then it stopped working again.
 Eventually, it stopped working completely.
 I am not sure why this happened; Rob said that it could be due to interference from other transmitter in the room, so I will check again before class tomorrow to see if this is the problem.
 Also, I had to rewire one of my circuits because my computer would not recognize the port when uploading code so I had to use a different Arduino Uno.

+After lab (July 29)- I tried re-uploading the code again after class, but nothing happened.
+Before class (July 30)- I re-uploeaded the code again and it worked!
+I'm still not really sure why it stopped working last night.
+I hope it works in class today.

 Applications:
 I may use transmitters in my final project.
 If I decide to use a tilt switch to detect when my computer is being turned on and off, I can use transmitters to send this data to my wristband, which will then beep and vibrate.
 The code should be somewhat similar because the tilt switch functions the same way as a button.
 I would only need to turn on a vibrating motor and buzzer instead of a LED.
 But, unlike this assignment, I would not really need for the wristband to communicate to the computer and it would really only need to be one-way from the computer to the wristband.